sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-1/index.md

 ## An experiment to measure LLM impact on vaccination intent

-Because the social sciences are littered with splashy p-hacked findings and file-drawer nulls, I preregistered my experiment with OSF: [Leveraging Conversational AI to Reduce MMR Vaccine Hesitancy: A Two-Arm Online Experiment](https://osf.io/7upk5). {{< ref "1" >}}
+Because the social sciences are littered with splashy p-hacked findings and file-drawer nulls, I preregistered my experiment with OSF: [Leveraging Conversational AI to Reduce MMR Vaccine Hesitancy: A Two-Arm Online Experiment](https://osf.io/7upk5).[^irb]

 Here's the setup: